metcalfalex/datavisnotes/README.md

 ## General Notes

-Three questions
+Questions before scoping
 * Do we have the data and can we technically perform the analysis
 * Is there a benefit to performing the analysis
 * Can the business take action on the results

+Questions before starting analysis
-How do I break the problem down (define)
+* How do I break the problem down (define)
-How do I build the hypothesis (define)
+* How do I build the hypothesis (define)
-What do I need to perform the analysis (produce)
+* What do I need to perform the analysis (produce)
-How can we tailor the output to deliver relevant insights to our clients (consume)
+* How can we tailor the output to deliver relevant insights to our clients (consume)

 Understand the client issue in context
 * Current state - What are the current issues?
 * Question - What needs to change; What are looking to evaluate
 * Strategies might include - Process walk throughs; Client interviews; What works well?
 What doesn’t work well?

-Approach
+Steps when performing analysis
 1. Data exploration through data visualization
 2. Generate some hypotheses
 3. Test the hypotheses
 4. Second iteration of 2,3
 5. Which hypotheses are most relevant to the exam question
 6. What is the best way to visualize those hypotheses
 7. What is the best way to tie these together into a story and recommendation

 Target audience
 * Who are they